|

 from here

-Formation of the Georgian cabinet--Trends in Georgian
+Formation of the Georgian cabinet--Trends

-Socialism --The agrarian question--Financial instability--The British replace
+in Georgian Socialism --The agrarian question--Financial instability--The

-White Russians--The Russo-Georgian Treaty-- Communist propaganda in
+Treaty-- Communist propaganda in Georgia--Upheaval in Ossetia—Rise of

-Georgia--Upheaval in Ossetia—Rise of Kemalist Turkey--Georgia and the Second
+Kemalist Turkey--Georgia and the Second International-- Krassin and Lloyd

-International-- Krassin and Lloyd George--The Red Army invades Georgia--Death
+George--The Red Army invades Georgia--Death agony of independent Georgia--Lenin

-agony of independent Georgia--Lenin versus Stalin on Georgia
+versus Stalin on Georgia

 Formation of the Georgian cabinet

-THE GEORGIAN GOVERNMENT formed by Noe Ramishvili on 26 May
+THE GEORGIAN GOVERNMENT formed by Noe

-1918 included several Menshevik leaders who had already held portfolios in
+Ramishvili on 26 May 1918 included several Menshevik leaders who had already

-Noe Khomeriki Minister of Agriculture and Sh.
+made War Minister, Noe Khomeriki Minister of Agriculture and Sh.
 Aleksishvili

 (Aleksiev-Meskhiev) Minister of Justice.
 Other members of the cabinet were G.